 The objection was raised over concerns that if Russia acquired the radar and surveillance technology inside the drones, it would create a security risk for the US.
 The sale will now be reviewed at a higher level in the Pentagon, and it’s not clear when a decision might be made.

-The MQ-1C Gray Eagle is made by General Dynamics, and it’s estimated they each cost about $10 million, according to Army budget documents.
+The MQ-1C Gray Eagle is made by General Atomics, and it’s estimated they each cost about $10 million, according to Army budget documents.
 If the sale happens, it’s likely it will be paid for by the US under Foreign Military Financing (FMF), a State Department program that gives foreign governments money to buy US-made weapons.
 The $40 billion Ukraine aid package President Biden recently signed into law included $4 billion for FMF.

 If approved by the Biden administration, the sale could potentially be blocked by Congress, but that’s unlikely to happen as most lawmakers don’t seem too concerned over the risk of provoking Moscow.
 Rep. Adam Smith (D-WA) slammed the administration this week for what he said was “too cautious” of an approach when it came to doling out weapons to Ukraine and called for the drone sale to be pushed through.